 In the scientific community, there is a growing consensus that ribosomes are much more than just passive protein synthesis machines.
 They are dynamic and highly regulated complexes that play a central role in cellular physiology and disease.
 This view has been fueled by recent advances in ribosome structural biology, genomics, and proteomics, which have provided unprecedented insights into the complexity of ribosomes and their interactions with other cellular components.

 From a professional perspective, the study of ribosomes offers numerous opportunities for innovation and discovery.
-Researchers in academia and industry are working to develop new tools and technologies for studying ribosomes, as well as new therapies that target ribosomes for the treatment of disease.
+Practically speaking, researchers in academia and industry are working to develop new tools and technologies for studying ribosomes, as well as new therapies that target ribosomes for the treatment of disease.
 The ribosome is a complex and fascinating molecular machine, and there is still much to be learned about its structure, function, and role in health and disease.

 Tips and Expert Advice